Close Menu

 Facebook Twitter LinkedIn

 Sitting in its prime location at 100 King Street in the centre of the vibrant city of Manchester, this is the second of Gordon Ramsay’s Lucky Cat restaurants to be brought to life.
-Vicky Lewis visited the unique space to find out how the interiors of the striking art deco building have been nurtured and revived.
+Vicky Doe visited the unique space to find out how the interiors of the striking art deco building have been nurtured and revived.

 Originally the Midland Bank, 100 King Street is an iconic art deco grade II listed building designed by Sir Edwin Lutyens and built in 1935.
 This impressive castle-like structure provides a stunning juxtaposition for Gordon Ramsay’s Asian-inspired sharing menu.